How Enjoying The Small Things Can Improve Your Life In A Big Way

 People naturally feel excited during big life events – weddings, newborn babies, first homes, job promotions, and so on – and I don’t mean to diminish their importance.

-However, oftentimes when we reminisce, it is the seemingly small, everyday moments that have truly made up the fabric of our lives.
+However, oftentimes when we reminisce, it is enjoying the small things in life, those everyday moments that have truly made up the fabric of our lives.

 Kurt Vonnegut said, “Enjoy the little things in life because one day you’ll look back and realize they were the big things.”

-Thinking only about the big things sometimes can be detrimental.
+Thinking only about the big things without appreciating the little things sometimes can be detrimental.

 There is both outer and inner pressure connected to these kinds of grand achievements.
 Being under a lot of pressure will negatively affect your mental and physical health.